 - an assets freeze

-Exemptions to the measures are described in the three resolutions.
+Exemptions to the measures are described in the relevant resolutions.
 In monitoring the implementation of these measures, the Committee is assisted by a Panel of Experts.

 On 7 March, 25 July 2012, and 9 October 2012, the Committee issued implementation assistance notices concerning, respectively, the asset freeze and arms embargo measures.
-On 27 August 2013, the Committee updated implementation assistance notice #2.
+On 11 September 2014, the Committee further updated implementation assistance notice #2.

 On 23 March 2012, the Committee submitted to the Security Council a report pursuant to paragraph 5 of resolution 2017 (2011), concerning the proliferation of arms and related materiel of all types from Libya in the region.

-The current Chair of the Committee, for the period ending 31 December 2014, is His Excellency Mr. Eugène-Richard Gasana (Rwanda).
-The Vice-Chair for 2014 is the Republic of Korea.
+The current Chair of the Committee, for the period ending 31 December 2015, is His Excellency Mr. Hussein Haniff (Malaysia).
+The Vice-Chair for 2015 is Spain.